Eating well can help kids with cancer feel better and cope with the side effects

 should be eaten within a few days.

-always be washed well before they're eaten.
-This includes melons or any other thick-skinned
+should always be washed well before they're eaten.
+This includes melons or any other

-fruit you might cut with a knife.
-Cooked foods should be cooked well before they're
+thick-skinned fruit you might cut with a knife.
+Cooked foods should be cooked well

 Encouraging Good Eating Habits